tiagoburiol/fb.beamSection/notebooks/gid_mesh_tutorial.md

 ### 1.2.
 MAT-Fem

-Along with GiD, we use the [MAT-Fem](https://www.gidsimulation.com/downloads/educational-finite-element-codes-matfem/) plugin to assign material properties and export the mesh as a Python-ready file.
-The export is done with a `MAT-Fem.bas` edited file that can be found [in this folder](https://github.com/tiagoburiol/fb.beamSection/tree/main/mesh_files).
 MAT-Fem is a GiD plugin developed by researchers at [CIMNE](https://cimne.com/) and made to be a Finite Element utility to generate meshes to be used with MATLAB codes.
+We use the [MAT-Fem](https://www.gidsimulation.com/downloads/educational-finite-element-codes-matfem/) plugin to assign material properties and export the mesh as a Python-ready file.
+The export is done with the edited `MAT-Fem.bas` file that can be found [in this folder](https://github.com/tiagoburiol/fb.beamSection/tree/main/mesh_files).

 #### Download and Installation